ozerdur/argocdsamples/readMe.md

         - argocd proj role create-token <project-name> <role-name>
             Ex: argocd proj role create-token project-with-role ci-role
         - argocd cluster list --auth-token <token-value>  or set ARGOCD_AUTH_TOKEN env variable

+## Repositories
+    Access ways:
+        - HTTPs: using username and password or access token
+        - SSH: using ssh private key
+        - GitHub/GitHub Enterprise: GitHub App credentials

+    Repo credentials are stored as secrets (with label argocd.argoproj.io/secret-type: repository) Credential Templates can be created as secrets with label argocd.argoproj.io/secret-type: repo-creds In order for ArgoCD to use a credential template for any give repository:
+            - The URL configured for a credential template must match a prefix for the repository URL
+            - The repository must either not be configured at all, ir if configured, must not contain any credential information